Decision-dependent Robust Charging Infrastructure Planning for Light-duty Truck Electrification at Industrial Sites: Application

-The proposed two-stage planning and scheduling framework is formulated as a large-scale MILP model.
-For a 39-day scheduling instance with 189 trucks, the model contains over 1.5 million binary variables without pre-solving, making it computationally challenging.
-To address this, we introduce a fix-and-optimize heuristic for the charging scheduling under uncertainty.
-This is to forecast the high charging demand due to reduced parking duration and to pre-assign fast charging actions in the scheduling.
+The proposed planning and scheduling framework is formulated as a large-scale MILP model.
+For a 39-day instance with 188 trucks, the model contains over 1.5 million binary variables during pre-solving, making it computationally challenging.
+To address this, we introduce a fix-and-optimize heuristic for scheduling the charging operations under uncertainty.
+This is to forecast high charging demand due to reduced parking durations and to schedule fast-charging actions.
 This reduces the computation time by approximately 2-5 times for 39-day instances and yields the optimality gap of the problem below 0.1\%.

 Finally, several promising avenues remain for future research.
 For example, future work could incorporate additional charging options, such as multiple types of fast chargers with rated powers exceeding 150 kW, to further reduce the number of required HCVs.
-Moreover, charging behavior modeling could be improved by integrating empirical data from existing electrified fleets to account for factors like variations in range anxiety at different times of day.
+Moreover, charging behavior modeling could be improved by integrating empirical data from existing electrified fleets to account for factors such as variations in range anxiety across times of day.